parall.app

 Parall screenshot showing the app interface

-The implementation is surprisingly clean.
-You create shortcuts through Parall’s interface, and they appear in your Dock like any other standalone application.
-Behind the scenes, Parall uses advanced HOME directory override and environment variable customization to achieve complete isolation.
-For Chrome and Firefox-based apps, it handles profile separation automatically.
-There’s also an optional menu bar icon for quick access to all your configured shortcuts.
+The app supports Chrome-based apps, Firefox-based apps, and ToDesktop applications.
+Each instance runs in its own isolated environment with separate configuration files, preferences, and user data.
+Created shortcuts appear in the Dock like standalone applications.
+Behind the scenes, Parall uses HOME directory override and environment variable customization to achieve complete isolation.
+For Chrome and Firefox-based apps, profile separation is handled automatically.
+An optional menu bar icon provides quick access to configured shortcuts.

 Related Apps